1960–61 Everton F.C. season

 During the 1960–61 English football season, Everton F.C. competed in the Football League First Division.

 Season summary

 In the 1960–61 season, the Toffees finished in 5th place, their highest post-war position but despite that, Johnny Carey was infamously sacked in the back of a taxi by director John Moores.
 As a result, the infamous fans jibe, 'Taxi for xxxxxx!' has become a staple insult offered to any manager facing the threat of the sack.
-Carey was then replaced in April by Harry Catterick.
+Carey was then replaced, two days later by Harry Catterick.